Definitions and Notes

 The following definitions were applied in the preparation and presentation of the data:

-• Bachelor Degree: A Bachelor degree is an undergraduate degree that includes a mix of applied and theoretical work and an intensity of specialization ranging from 90 to 205 credits (3 to 5 years in duration).
+- Undergraduate Degree: Undergraduate degrees include Bachelor’s degree programs that include a mix of applied and theoretical work and an intensity of specialization ranging from 90 to 205 credits (3 to 5 years in duration), and post-baccalaureate degrees that are not graduate programs and require a bachelor’s degree for admission.
+Post-baccalaureate degrees include Bachelor of Laws (LLB, JD) and Bachelor of Education (BEd), among others.

-• Graduate Certificates and Diplomas: Graduate Certificates and Diplomas are a grouping of related graduate-level courses of approximately 30 credits.
+- Graduate Certificates and Diplomas: Graduate certificates and diplomas are university programs of study recognizing a specific grouping or subset of graduate-level credited courses from one or more disciplines that form a coherent program of study.
+Graduate certificates are 9 to 15 credits.
+Graduate diplomas are 15 to 30 credits.
 Programs offered at this level are typically 1 year in duration.

-• International Student: One who is studying in Canada under a student authorization issued by Citizenship and Immigration Canada.
+- International Student: One who is studying in Canada under a study permit issued by Immigration, Refugees and Citizenship Canada.

 Fields of Study